-- Workflow, mock up, and wireframe tools: Options include Microsoft Visio and Balsamiq.
+- Workflow, mockup, and wireframe tools: Options include Microsoft Visio and Lucidchart.

-Facilitation toolbox for in-person meetings.
+Facilitation toolbox.
 Brainstorming and planning sessions are typically more effective in person.
 However, meetings focused on a specific activity, such as requirements or testing, can be managed using virtual meeting tools.
 Here’s what I suggest you have in your project management facilitation toolbox.

 Prepare your association project management backpack

 As you can see, the project manager’s bag is both full and heavy.
 You can’t expect someone on staff to carry a project manager’s backpack while already wearing another (for example, membership department responsibilities).
 Imagine a hiker trying to weigh themselves down with two heavy backpacks—it won’t work for long.